-In June 2017, I was the recipient of funding from both the Walt Disney Company and the Eugene O’Neill Center for an artist-in-residence as part of the National Puppetry Conference.
+In June 2017, The Walt Disney Company and the Eugene O’Neill Center underwrote an artist-in-residence for Model Killer as part of the National Puppetry Conference.

 Model Killer is a morbid comedy centered on a disgruntled dollhouse maker turned investigator.
 Vivian Nutt builds dioramas of unsolved murders, only for it to be revealed that she is in fact, a serial killer.

 More about the Walt Disney Company:

 Disney was founded on October 16, 1923 – by brothers Walt Disney and Roy O. Disney – as the Disney Brothers Cartoon Studio, and established itself as a leader in the American animation industry before diversifying into live-action film production, television, and theme parks.
 The company also operated under the names The Walt Disney Studio and then Walt Disney Productions.
 Taking on its current name in 1986, it expanded its existing operations and also started divisions focused upon theater, radio, music, publishing, and online media.

 The mission of the O’Neill’s National Puppetry Conference is to encourage puppet artists to create and communicate through the visual and kinetic form of the puppet, to push beyond their personal boundaries, and develop new works for puppet theater.
 Participants collaborate with renowned guest directors, puppet artists, and playwrights to develop innovative productions conceived by guest artists, as well as presentations initiated by the Conference participants.

 For eight days each summer, puppet artists have the opportunity to explore various performance styles through rehearsals and workshops on writing, music, marionettes, and more.
 Puppet artists also have the option to gather before the main conference for three days of intensive workshops.
 The main conference culminates with two public performances, featuring new works which explore the extraordinary range and power of the puppet.c